 - 1. Continue the DEI professional development requirement for faculty and assessing for JEDI contributions on the Faculty Annual Review.
 Refine and clarify what activities align with the P.D. requirement. - 2.
 Review our current processes for annual reporting around DEI efforts for faculty for refinement and enhanced support in meeting those goals. - 3.
-Review the DEI Champion Award to assess the criteria, rubric, and overall awarding process, with student involvement. - 4.
-Reassess the DEI Committee structure and roles.
+Continue to offer the DEI Champion Award, with the newly revised rubric.
+Expand the award to include staff and faculty recipients. - 4.
+Explore potential opportunities for incentivizing key DEI volunteer roles.